 Market demand continues to be very strong.
 Homes are selling quickly as evidenced by the small number of Days on Market.
 In addition, the average final sales price vs. List Price is at 15-year highs.

-The scatter chart above shows the distribution Final Sales Price vs. List Price percentage for Cambrian homes sold in 2017.
+The scatter chart above shows the distribution Final Sales Price vs. List Price percentage for Cambrian homes sold.
 Note that the homes selling after one weekend on the market typically sell for more than the average SP/LP.
 Each home sale in 2017 is represented by a single dot.

 The annual supply of New Listings for San Jose-Cambrian homes has remained fairly consistent since 2009 at nearly 800 homes per year.